sym-okami/SupeRo_bot/README.md

 As of the latest update, this code relies on my [GetterCore library](https://github.com/sym-okami/GetterCore).
 It should be cloned to the same top-level directory as SupeRo_bot.
+Python 3.6+, may work with earlier but I was developing on 3.6.2.

 ## bot_auth.json format
 The superobot_wrapper expects a file named bot_auth.json to be placed in the